 Restriction of Hazardous Substances (RoHS) Directive

-During the RoHS revisions process IPC successfully lobbied for the revised Directive to be scientifically based.
-As a result, the Commission did not implement additional substance restrictions under the revised RoHS Directive.
-The Commission is required to complete its review of Annex II by July 2014.
+IPC was instrumental in advocating for the revised Directive to be scientifically based.
+As a result, the Commission did not initially implement additional substance restrictions under the revised RoHS Directive.
+Further, subsequent restrictions are based on sound science and evaluate potential alternatives.
 IPC will remain engaged in the review process.
-For more information please contact Stephanie Castorina at +1 703-522-0225.

 A number of exemptions will expire in 2016.
 Applications to renew these exemptions must be submitted to the EU Commission by January 2015.
 IPC, in conjunction with an international industry stakeholder group, worked to develop exemption extension applications for the following exemptions: 4(f), 6(a), 6(b), 6(c), 7(a), 7(c)-I, 7(c)-II, 7(c)-IV, 8(b), 13a, 13b, 15, 34, and 37.
 The final applications can be viewed here by IPC Members Only.